ingresso-group/slate/source/includes/_purchase.md

 `debitor_integration_data.cider_api_token`.

-The API endpoint will look something like `https://payments.ingresso.co.uk/api` and you can save the stripe token or source generated above by making a HTTP `POST` request to this endpoint + `/save-details`, and authenticating with the key provided in the integration data.
+The API endpoint will look something like `https://payments.ingresso.co.uk/api` and you can save the stripe  payment intent generated above by making a HTTP `POST` request to this endpoint + `/save-details`, and authenticating with the key provided in the integration data.